JennyJiang526/CS-final-project/README.md

 - src/utils.py <= only change the 'def extract(self, ids):'
 - Create adaptive_k_llm.py to enable adaptive_k conduction

-# To drasp Corpus and its Index
+# To get Corpus and its Index
 Use Corpus: 'MedCorp' and retriever: 'RRF-4'